 8. Keep loose, open and flexible.

 Now that I have a loose idea of where I’m going and how long I’m spending in each place, I loosen the reins.
 Always create a loose itinerary so you can change it at the last minute if you decide to take a tour, change plans or if something goes wrong.

 9. Do not dismiss anything as “impossible”.

-The cities I cut from my original wish list won’t fit for now, but it doesn’t mean that once I’m there I won’t find a way to make it work.
-But the fact I have these cities which were cut, means I have a backup plan!
+The cities I cut from my original wish list won’t fit for now, but it doesn’t mean that once I’m there I won’t find a way to make it happen.
 If last minute changes or fall-throughs happen to my itinerary, I may have extra days to make those cities work.